vaibhav519/Walkover-Quiz/README.md

 6. Use the `"User Panel"` to login to User Panel `Default user - "User1" pass- "1234567"`.

-# CI/CD Setup:
-1. Create a GitHub repository.
-You may initialize it with a README, license, .gitignore.
-2. Then do a git clone of your repository, or simply download the zip file of your repository from GitHub and extract it.
-3. Copy this project in the new folder created after cloning.
-4. Add all the changes you want.
-5. Then execute these commands.

-   `git add.`

-    `git commit -m "[Enter the message you want]".`

-    `git push [url to your repository] main.`
-6. Now your commit will be successfully pushed to the main branch of your GitHub repository.

 # Tech Stack Used:
 1. `Frontend`: HTML, CSS, Javascript, Jquery Bootstrap.